AbdelrhmanSror/springboot-backend/README.md

 ### command to run docker file.
 * if you are going to run the docker file map it to port 3000
-* pull the repo from docker hub docker pull sror12347/springbootreactfrontend
+* pull the repo from docker hub.

+   docker pull sror12347/springbootreactfrontend

-* run it
+* run it .

   docker run -p 3000:3000 sror12347/springbootreactfrontend